 What Creates Sweating along Windows

 Condensation on the interior of windows is created by the moist warm air inside your home reaching the colder surface of the windows.
 It’s notably commonplace during the winter when it’s much cooler outside than it is inside your home.

 Inside Moisture vs. In Between Panes

-Even though you might presume condensation in your windows is a cosmetic problem, it may also be a sign your home has high humidity.
-If that’s the case, water could also be condensing on window frames, cold walls or other surfaces.
-Even a thin film of water can help wood surfaces to mildew or rot over time, fostering the growth of mildew or mold.
+Although you might presume condensation on the inside of your windows is a cosmetic issue, it may also be indicating your home has higher humidity.
+If this is in fact the case, water may also be collecting on window frames, cold walls or other surfaces.
+Even a slim film of water can help wood surfaces to mildew or rot over time, fostering the growth of mildew or mold.

-How to Lower Humidity Inside Your Home
+How to Reduce Humidity in Your Home

-Alternative Ways to Decrease Condensation on Windows
+Other Ways to Lower Condensation on Windows

 - Exhaust fans.
 Installing exhaust fans in humidity hotspots like the bathroom, laundry room or above the stove can help by pulling the warm, humid air from these spaces out of your home before it can increase the humidity level across your home.